laboon/ebook/text/98_glossary_of_terms.md

 __Equivalence class partitioning__: Separating a specific functionality into distinct equivalence classes based on input values.

 __Error__: A status for a test case in a test run.
 It indicates that there is an issue with the test case itself, and the test cannot be run.
-For example, the preconditions indicate an impossible condition, which could simply be the result of a typo.
+For example, the preconditions indicate an impossible condition.

 __Error of assumption__: An error resulting from a developer or other person making an incorrect assumption about how the system should work.